h3rald/litestore/admin/md/api.md

 ## HTTP API Reference

-LiteStore provide a simply and fairly RESTful HTTP API.
+LiteStore provides a RESTful HTTP API.
 At present, the only two resources exposed are the following:

 * info &ndash; information about the data store (read-only)
 * docs &ndash; LiteStore documents (read-write)